 Our attorneys know these tactics and how they have the potential to impact our clients’ claims.
 If you choose to work with us, we will not only provide you with comprehensive advice about how to navigate those challenges, we will help deal with the insurance company so that our clients have a better chance of securing what they really deserve following a serious truck accident.

 Truck drivers spend many hours on the road each day, which means that they may face more potential hazards on the road than the average driver.
 Many truck drivers do not receive adequate training to deal with potential hazards before they take to the road, often alone, to deliver large loads and navigate tough roads.
+Our Spring Hill attorneys often see the following causes of truck accidents in claims:

 Each year, distracted driving contributes to a relatively large percentage of accidents.
 Many drivers struggle to keep their attention on the road, especially when they are on the road for long stretches.
 Distracted driving, however, can prove deadly, especially when a big truck driver becomes distracted behind the wheel.
 A distracted driver may check their phone while driving, try to program a GPS, or eat and drink behind the wheel.
 The longer a driver’s eyes remain off the road or their hands stay off the wheel, the greater the danger the driver may pose to others around them.